7:00AM to 5:00PM

 Optional add-ons that expand coverage, like sewer and drain backups or sump pump overflows.

 The devil is in the details, though.
 Most policies exclude “gradual deterioration” issues from coverage.
-And drain clogs that slowly build up over time would fall under normal home maintenance, which insurers see as the homeowner’s responsibility.
+And drain clogs that slowly build up over time would fall under regular home maintenance, which insurers see as the homeowner’s responsibility.

 So when does a blocked drain situation shift from excluded “wear and tear” to a covered loss under your home policy?
 There are a few common scenarios: